 The Korean language contains many words that are based on onomatopoeia, which is the sound associated with an object or action.
 The Korean word for onomatopoeia is heeseongeo (의성어), but don’t worry about remembering it… it’s rarely used.
 In fact, if you use the word with Koreans, then they might assume that you are talking about some kind of fish!
 So, let’s take a closer look at a few of them.

 Note: This article contains Hangul (Korean letters).
-If you can’t read Korean yet, download a free guide here to start reading in about 90 minutes!!
+If you can’t read Korean yet, I highly recommend you check out this incredible workbook to master the alphabet in NO TIME!

 Learning the onomatopoeic Korean words might sound like an easy way to improve your Korean ability, but it’s not as easy as it might seem.
 This is because the sounds that Koreans associate with something can be very different from the sounds that English speakers associate with the same object or action.

 Take animals, for instance.
 What sound does a dog make?
 In English, people might say “woof, woof” but in Korean, “멍멍 (meong-meong).”
 Clearly these are very different.
 Cats, in English, go “meow, meow”; in Korean, “야옹 (ya-ong).”
 Korean pigs sound, “꿀꿀꿀 (ggul-ggul-ggul)” whereas in English, “oink-oink.”
 Ducks in Korea go “곽곽 (quack-quack)”, and in English… well, actually that one happens to be the same.